Your Ashgabat and Turkmenistan Questions Answered: Visas, Safety, and the Door to Hell

 Visas & Entry

-Q: Can I just show up?
+Q: Can you just show up?

 Q: What about a transit visa?